How to Fix Your Credit Score Without Getting Scammed

 Kortney Khan — a millennial mom from Manhattan, Kansas — hired Lexington Law to help her improve her credit score so that she could qualify for a mortgage.

 “They do what you can do yourself with the credit companies and three bureaus, but [that you] either don’t really know how to start or don’t want to deal with,” Khan says.
 “They go by a tiered payment system.
 It took two years for my credit to come up 200 points.”
 Khan’s score went from about 440 to 660 after having several errors corrected on her report, and she could qualify for a mortgage.

 Unfortunately, not all credit repair companies are squeaky-clean.
 Some will make unrealistic promises about how they can increase your score by “100 points immediately” or something similar.

 They’re often violating Federal Trade Commission law by making these types of claims.
 In general, if it sounds too good to be true, it probably is.
 Here are a few red flags to watch out for if you decide to hire a credit repair company:

-- The company requests upfront payment before services are provided.
+- The company requests upfront payment before providing services.

 - It doesn’t inform you of your legal rights or of the actions you can take to improve your credit score for free.

 - The company says that you shouldn’t contact the credit reporting bureaus yourself.